jlevy/textpress/README.md

 # textpress

-Preview!
-In progress.
-Not everything works yet!
+This is the Textpress CLI.
+Things are new and not everything works yet but please give it a try!

 See [Textpress](https://textpress.md) for more info.